 The Nitty Gritty: This is a HUGE deal.
-Diamond Certification is what sets your diamonds price and tells you what you are buying.
+Diamond Certification is what sets your diamond’s price and tells you what you are buying.
 Do not buy a diamond without a certificate.
 Only buy a diamond that is certified by GIA or AGS.
 Do not accept any other certificate.
-These are the two most prestigious Labs with a policy of strict grading that doesn’t waiver.
+These are the two most prestigious Labs with a policy of strict grading that doesn’t waver.
 Grading a diamond incorrectly is not illegal.
-Its subjective to the grader.
+It’s subjective to the grader.
 Lower quality labs bend the rules in favor of the seller.

-Example: a large retailer buys a lot of diamonds that are I1 clarity and J color.
+For example: a large retailer buys a lot of diamonds that are I1 clarity and J color.
 They send it to a “loose” lab to get certified and they get back SI1-SI2 clarity and I-H color.
 That can mean a significant price increase for you the buyer and a larger profit margin for the seller.
 Some company’s give each ring beautiful insurance paperwork with double the value you paid.
-BEWARE you are OVER PAYING.
+BEWARE you are OVERPAYING.
 This paperwork means nothing in the real world and exists to create an illusion of a deal.
-Yes you can insure your purchase but that doesn’t necessarily mean you are getting paid that amount if ring is lost.
+Yes, you can insure your purchase but that doesn’t necessarily mean you are getting paid that amount if the ring is lost.

 Recommended Diamond Certification

 Considered the standard in accurate grading, GIA Diamond Certification is what you should seek for a confident purchase.
 “Established in 1931, GIA is the world’s foremost authority on diamonds, colored stones, and pearls.
 A public benefit, nonprofit institute, GIA is the leading source of knowledge, standards, and education in gems and jewelry.

 In the 1940s, GIA established the “4Cs” and the International Diamond Grading System™ – to this day, the worldwide standard for evaluating diamond quality.”